Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 The psychological effects differ significantly between medications.
 Phentermine can cause anxiety, restlessness, and mood changes in 15-20% of patients, particularly those with underlying anxiety disorders.
 Some patients report feeling "jittery" or experiencing mood swings.
 Semaglutide rarely causes mood changes, though some patients report fatigue during the initial weeks of treatment.

 Contraindications also vary substantially.
 Semaglutide is contraindicated in patients with a personal or family history of medullary thyroid carcinoma or multiple endocrine neoplasia syndrome type 2.
-Phentermine cannot be used in patients with cardiovascular disease, uncontrolled hypertension, hyperthyroidism, or those taking monoamine oxidase inhibitors.
+Phentermine can't be used in patients with cardiovascular disease, uncontrolled hypertension, hyperthyroidism, or those taking monoamine oxidase inhibitors.

 Tolerance development represents another key difference.
 Phentermine's effectiveness often diminishes after 8-12 weeks as patients develop tolerance to its stimulant effects.
 This phenomenon, known as tachyphylaxis, necessitates drug holidays or switching to alternative treatments.
 Semaglutide doesn't exhibit tolerance development, with patients maintaining effectiveness throughout long-term treatment studies extending beyond two years.

 The cost differential between these medications represents one of the most significant factors influencing treatment decisions.
 Brand-name Wegovy (semaglutide for weight loss) carries a list price of approximately $1,349 per month without insurance coverage.
 Even with insurance, copays often range from $200-$500 monthly, depending on formulary coverage and deductible status.
-Many insurance plans classify weight loss medications as non-essential, limiting coverage or requiring extensive prior authorization processes.
+Many insurance plans classify weight loss medications as non-important, limiting coverage or requiring extensive prior authorization processes.

 Generic phentermine costs $30-$60 per month at most pharmacies, making it one of the most affordable prescription weight loss options available.
 Brand-name versions like Adipex-P cost slightly more at $80-$120 monthly, but even these remain dramatically less expensive than semaglutide.
 Most insurance plans cover phentermine with minimal copays, typically $10-$25 monthly.